status-im/status-desktop/mobile/README.md

 PNG files won't be rendered on macos emulator.
 This can be fixed by setting the software rendered for qt.
 Add `setenv("QT_QUICK_BACKEND", "software", 1);` in main.cpp

+gradle is crashing sometimes: Make sure there's enough RAM.
+Sometimes a restart is needed the compiler is sometimes crashing while compiling statusQ: Make sure at least 10GB free RAM is available